Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/AspNetMVC.md

 1. Request an authorization code
 2. Use authorization code to request an access token.

->  Note: You will also get a refresh token along with the access token.
+>  **Note**: You will also get a refresh token along with the access token.
 You can use the refresh token to acquire a new access token when the current access token expires.

 The connect sample uses the Azure app registration values and a user's ID to authenticate.
 The ADAL authentication flow needs the client ID, key and reply URL (also known as redirect URL) you get in the Azure registration process.